-Generally speaking, living, working and traveling in The Gambia is trouble-free.
+Generally speaking, living, working and travelling in The Gambia is trouble-free.

-You are unlikely to encounter violent crime incidents, and the most common threats in The Gambia are a petty street crime such as pickpocketing, bag snatching, and theft.
-But this is not different as for example you visit of live in a European city.
-Most common places where it could happen are in crowded places such as market areas.
+You are unlikely to encounter violent crime incidents, and the most common threats in The Gambia are petty street crime such as pickpocketing, bag snatching, and theft.
+But this is not different as for example you visit a European city.
+The most common places where it could happen are in crowded places such as market areas.

 Apart from adding the “The” to its own name (it is short for The Republic of Gambia), they also call themselves “The Smiling Coast of Africa”, alluding to their cultural diversity, developed tourism and safety for visitors.

-And to be fair, for an African country, The Gambia is mainly safe and trouble-free.
+And to be fair, compared to many other African countries, The Gambia is mainly safe and trouble-free.